 Take care of your cash flows

 Customers and distributors will most certainly request some sort of financial help, from the deferral of payments to the outright reduction in obligation.
-It is up to FP&A professionals, especially ones who are in business partnering and supporting frontline functions, to balance between helping customer and distributors but not overstretch the financial health of the company.
+It is up to FP&A professionals, especially those in business partnering and supporting frontline functions, to balance between helping customers and distributors but not overstretch the company's financial health.

 FP&A professionals are in the unique position to bridge the information flow from the frontline back to the treasury and controllership team so that the balance between helping the customer and safeguarding the company’s financial health.